lucasvmiguel/task/README.md

 It might be silly to spend time developing something to automate these processes, but the amount of time wasted could worth a solution like that.

+## Why Golang

+[Golang](https://golang.org/) is one of the biggest and most used languages used for command lines, so it seems to be a good fit for this project.

 ## How it works

 The CLI has different commands for different actions, below you can see how it works: